Most Penalized College Football Teams In 2025

 Q: What are the most penalized college football teams in 2025?

 A: Each week of the 2025 season, RotoWire updates its rankings of the most penalized college football teams using penalty data from TeamRankings.com.
-Teams are ranked by their discipline score, which combines both penalties per game and penalty yards per game.
+Teams are ranked by their discipline score, which combines both penalties per game and penalty yards per game for all games played.
 The teams with the highest scores are considered the most penalized and least disciplined.

 Q: How is the discipline score calculated?